rsanheim/runcoderun-gem/README.markdown

       or
     rcr [command] [options]

 Right now we just support open.
-Open opens up your project homepage on RunCodeRun in your default browser.
+This opens up your project homepage on RunCodeRun in your default browser.
+It is smart enough to make a best guess at the correct owner and project name from your git config.

 Try it out:

     $ git clone git://github.com/floehopper/mocha.git